azi-does-things/jes-but-modded/README.md

 # Key-controls

-ESC: Close the program
+ESC: [OBSOLETE]

-X: Toggle whether or not X's show up over killed jellies
+X: Toggle whether or not X's show up over killed jellies (true)

 S: Store the species you're highlighting in memory.
 (Press S a 2nd time to unstore.)
 Why do this?
 Well, say you notice there's a creature who got #1 in a certain generation, but you can't find any trace of it elsewhere.
 Now, you can highlight the creature, press S, and their species bubble will show up in the upper-left.
 Then, roll your mouse over the species bubble, and there's all the species info!